 “New Mexico is a very unique place,” Naranjo said to the group.
 “I think that’s why people like coming.
 It's the uniqueness, and that’s what we hold onto.”

-Explore scenic towns, revitalized cities, hidden beaches, and towering dunes on this great American road trip.
+Explore scenic towns, revitalized cities, hidden beaches, and towering dunes on this great American adventure.